nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage module tasks faster than a typical mouse/GUI driven app and organise them by certain parameters
+**7.1.2 Value proposition**: manage module tasks faster than a typical mouse/GUI driven app and organise them by certain parameters

-### User stories
+### 7.2 User stories

 Priorities: High (must have) - `* * *`, Medium (nice to have) - `* *`, Low (unlikely to have) - `*`